Advantages of Mobile Website Optimization

-Observe people in any public area these days and there's a good chance you'll see someone browsing the web on a smartphone such as iPhone or Android.
-In fact, one fifth of Americans access the mobile web each day, according to a 2009 Pew Research Center report, and that number is on the rise.
-In 2010 nearly 73 million Americans accessed the web via a mobile browser - an increase of 31% from 2009, according to ComScore.
+Observe people in any public area these days and there's a good chance you'll see many of them browsing the web on a smartphone such as iPhone or Android.
+In fact, nearly two-thirds of Americans now own smartphones, which they regularly use to access the Internet for a variety of online activities, according to a Pew Research Center report.

 Mobile websites are specifically designed for handheld devices - nobody wants to browse a desktop website on their smartphone!
 Research on mobile website usability shows that mobile-optimized websites significantly improve user experience and satisfaction, which makes a positive impression when it counts.